Razlif/spotify2mp3/README.md

 This project is intended to help you download spotify user playlists as mp3 files.

-The song names are exatrcted using the spotify api and then loacted and downloaded from youtube as mp3 files.
+The song names are extracted using the spotify api and then located and downloaded from youtube as mp3 files.

-* To run this project you will need to have a paid spotify account in order to get your the client id and api key.
+* To run this project you will need to have a paid spotify account in order to get your client id and api key.

 # Installation